Time: evenings, 7-9 pm

 Course Expectations: Students are expected to print a minimum of 30 images per week during the course and are encouraged to print two 8x12 enlargements for assignments, as well as providing weekly proof prints (4x6) for group discussion.

-Requirements: students must have a manual capable film or digital camera (single lens reflex (SLR), mirrorless interchangeable lens or compact cameras).
+Requirements: students must have a manual capable film or digital camera (single lens reflex, mirrorless or compact cameras).
 A tripod is recommended, as are additional lenses, remote/cable releases, filters etc., all of which can enhance the enjoyment and possibilities of the course.

 Feedback from students: